 Cellulose comes in a loose-fill form and cellulose batts produced from cotton or paper fibers are available, fiberglass is available as both loose-fill and batts, while denim comes in batt form only.
 Spray foam insulation is a two-part chemical that is mixed and sprayed at the time of installation.

 It is possible for the homeowner to install some of these insulations.
 However, CIMA recommends using a professional installer to ensure proper installation and the best performance, especially on larger projects such as new homes.
 In addition, not all insulation contractors are knowledgeable about installing every type of insulation.
 Homeowners should seek contractors experienced with the type of insulation they intend to install in their home.
 Below are some basic guidelines for installing cellulose insulation.
-See Installing Insulation in this section for more detailed information of installing cellulose insulation.

 Cellulose insulation is installed with a blower.
 Insulation is directed into a wall cavity or attic using a long hose that is connected to a blowing machine filing the cavity or blanketing the space.
 To achieve the desired R-value, install the amount specified on the coverage chart printed on the bag.
 (Cellulose insulation coverage charts are developed to take into account any settling of the material, so following the directions will yield the desired R-values for years to come.)

 As a practical matter, a homeowner should only consider installing cellulose insulation in their attic, either where there is currently no insulation or as a cap over existing material.
 The rental blowing machines available at home centers don’t have sufficient capability to properly densepack a wall cavity.